 As the person who makes initial contact with the client or visitor, receptionists act as the ambassador for a company or organisation.
 Their main role is to welcome visitors or clients, take details and assist them with initial problems or inquiries.
-Receptionists work behind a reception desk in the foyer or waiting area of a company, managing the telephone, taking messages and referring visitors or clients to the appropriate member of staff.
+Receptionists work behind a reception desk in the foyer or waiting area of a company, managing the telephone, taking messages, and referring visitors or clients to the appropriate member of staff.
 They may also act as a security officer in smaller businesses or organisations.

 While receptionists give administrative or secretarial support to the company, they are distinct from administrators because they focus on dealing with the specific needs of visitors, clients or patients rather than company employees.
-Working as a receptionist is an excellent way to develop administration or clerical skills, to build up contacts and to gain a knowledge of a particular industry.
+Working as a receptionist is an excellent way to develop administration or clerical skills, build up contacts and gain knowledge of a particular industry.

 Typically, receptionists are responsible for:

 Receptionists are not usually required to have academic qualifications, although GCSE in Maths and English is preferable.
 In certain industries (the media or the arts for example), receptionists may be required to have more qualifications (A levels or a degree) because jobs in those industries are high in demand.
 A secretarial qualification will always be a huge advantage for getting a receptionist job as will a qualification in IT or computing.
 More information on our receptionist training course can be found by clicking here.

 Receptionists are required to have many different skills to allow them to meet the varying demands of visitors and colleagues.
 These include: